- Home

 - Business Banking

 Getting the opportunity to do business overseas is always great.
-However, when you work as a non-resident, especially in the US, you may face some difficulties while trying to open a bank account for a Limited Liability Company (or LLC for short).
-Before we get into the details, opening a bank account for an LLC means that you need a business account.
-This is because a personal account will not meet your needs.
-For example, a business account has higher limits and more rewards.
+However, when you work as a nonresident, especially in the U.S., you may run into some difficulties while trying to open a bank account for a Limited Liability Company (LLC).
+To start with, you'll need a business account for your LLC because a personal account won't meet your needs.
+For example, a business account may have higher limits and more rewards.

 Picking The Right Bank

-Now, there are tons of bank options in the US for opening a business account.
-So, how do you pick the best one for you?
-Well, let’s go over some of the most popular US banks and what you can expect from them as a non-resident.
-Typically, it is better to stick with one of the big four while opening an account for an LLC in the US.
-These big four include:
+There are so many options in the U.S. for opening a business bank account that choosing the right one for your needs may seem daunting.
+Let’s go over some of the most popular U.S. banks and what you can expect from them as a nonresident.
+It's usually better to stick with one of the big four when opening an account for an LLC in the U.S. The big four for business bank accounts include:

 - Wells Fargo